 - Best Live Action Short Under 15 Minutes – Camping with Ada (Campingliv), a 15-minute film from Norway directed by Ina Lerner Grevstad

-- Best Live Action Short 15+ Minutes – La Femme et le TGV, a 30-minute film from France written and directed by Timo von Gunten
+- Best Live Action Short 15+ Minutes – La Femme et le TGV, a 30-minute film from Switzerland written and directed by Timo von Gunten

 - Audience Choice Award – The Babysitter Murders, a 22-minute film from the United States written and directed by Ryan Spindell

-- Franticr48 Best Film – Still Got It by the Hen House team led by Laura Beauchamp (centre) with Patrick O’Connor (second from left) and Richard Podsada (right) – $250 prize
+- Frantic48 Best Film – Still Got It by the Hen House team led by Laura Beauchamp (centre) with Patrick O’Connor (second from left) and Richard Podsada (right) – $250 prize

 Grande Prairie sculptor Grant Berg (left) designed the award that winners receive.
 On the right is Mack McDonald of Decca Industries in Clairmont who turned Grant’s vision into reality.
 The base was made by D.R.
 Sales Woodworking in Grande Prairie, so in every respect it’s a creation of the Peace Region like the film festival itself.
 The design reflects the fact that the festival takes place in Grande Prairie which is known as the Swan City because trumpeter swans return to the city and surrounding area every spring to nest, and its flame shape symbolizes the passion of the people who put on the festival every year and the filmmakers whose work we celebrate.